 The spokesman for Swiss border guards is one of many customs officials standing on the Swiss side, while Italian counterparts nearby are busy questioning and searching vehicles.

-GANZER: Here at the southern edge of Chiasso is a border checkpoint.
-Of course, multiple Swiss customs officials standing on the Swiss side, you have the same on the Italian side.
-The respective country flags waving in a slight breeze on a cloudy day.
-This border checkpoint, like many others, is multiple lanes, cars coming through, most of them just waved on by.
-But officials every once in a while do find something interesting.
-On the Italian side, every once in a while, you hear stories of people who smuggle large amounts of a cash or perhaps a ton of gold in secret compartments in their car.
+It’s a cloudy day, as a slight breeze powers Italian and Swiss flags, as most cars are waved through the multiple border lanes.
+Every once in a while on the Italian side, come stories of people who smuggle large amounts of a cash or perhaps a ton of gold in secret compartments in their car.
 This is noteworthy, but smuggling in general is nothing new for Chiasso and Switzerland.

-BASSI: “Yes, in my opinion at the end the problem is not the money, it’s the people who are bringing this money.”
+“Yes, in my opinion at the end the problem is not the money, it’s the people who are bringing this money,” he says.

 Bassi didn’t want to talk about the politics of the Eurozone-Swiss relationship, but he did say that closer a closer trade relationship, and better movement of goods, have changed the movement of people.